tencent cloud

 Notes:

-The current billed traffic is outbound traffic (Mbps), indicating the traffic from Cloud Load Balancer (CLB) to the public network.
+Billed traffic is outbound traffic (Mbps), that is, traffic from the Cloud Load Balancer (CLB) to the public network.

-To prevent high costs caused by sudden traffic bursts, you can specify an upper limit on the bandwidth.
-If the traffic volume exceeds the upper limit of the bandwidth, packets will be discarded by default, and no fees will be charged.
+To prevent high costs caused by sudden traffic bursts, you can specify a bandwidth cap.
+If the traffic exceeds the bandwidth cap, packets are discarded by default, and no fees are charged.

 Region